 With everyone gathered together, they proceed to lift up a grate to let the final member of their party in.
 However, a nearby security guard notices and tries to catch them in the act.
 Unfortunately for him, he’s attacked by King Shark who takes him into the water and kills him.
-The amphibious foe then emerges with a tote bag containing his fellow teammates’ weapons.
+The amphibious foe then emerges with a tote bag containing his fellow teammates’ weapons and costumes.

 After easily taking over the Main Security Hub, they discuss how they’re going to reach their destination without the security cameras picking them up.
 King Shark suggests that they play yesterday’s footage from the same time, to which Harley proceeds to take care of.
 After they spot where they need to go, the Suicide Squad then take their leave with Killer Frost bringing up the rear due to her finding out the location of a certain someone.